skx/cpmulator/README.md

 go install github.com/skx/cpmulator@latest
 ```

-If you were to clone this repository you could build and install by running:
+If you were to clone this repository to your local system you could then build and install by running:

 ```
 go install .